TraderSamwise/tealstreet/README.md

 This GitHub repo is for bug tracking / ticket tracking for the https://tealstreet.io trading terminal.

-Request beta access via https://t.me/tealstreet
+Request beta access via https://t.me/tealstreet or join our discord https://bit.ly/SamwiseDiscord

 ## Keyboard Shortcuts to use in ShortKey Chrome extension